Gangster45671/JarOfFireflies/README.md

 # JarOfFireflies
-Code for a ATtiny based Firefly Jar.
+Updated and clean code for an ATtiny based Firefly Jar.
+### Original Code & Instructions
+Can be found at http://www.instructables.com/id/Jar-of-Fireflies/